 Three management practices were significant predictors of forageable SAV: treatment level, drawdown cycle, and dry previous year (Figure 3.1).
 Kernel density and histograms of the data are presented in Appendix 2a; the regression matrix is presented in Appendix 2b.
 Forageable SAV responded strongly to treatment level.
-Impoundments with 2nd or 3rd levels of treatment, either pond order or vegetation characteristics at the inflow point, had the highest proportion of forageable SAV compared to impoundments with little or no treatment at the point of water inflow .
+Impoundments with 2nd or 3rd levels of treatment had the highest proportion of forageable SAV compared to impoundments with little or no treatment at the point of water dispersion.
 The effect of drawdown cycle and dry previous year was less clear, possibly due to relatively little data, and sites that were drawn down regularly were often shallow, brackish impoundments that were not necessarily managed for SAV.

 Figure 3.1.
 Management categories that were significant predictors of forageable SAV were treatment level, drawdown cycle, and dry previous year.
-Mean ± 90 % confidence interval.
+Mean \pm 90 % confidence interval.

 Shallow brackish impounded wetlands are typically managed for shorebirds, exposing moist sediment throughout the summer months to provide ample macroinvertebrate forage.
 Managers also rely on drawing the shorebird habitat down to retain salt, which inhibits growth of most macrophytes and maintains unvegetated sediment for foraging.
 As a result, any SAV that develops while the impoundment is inundated eventually dies from exposure to air and / or elevated salinity.
 Of the other impoundments where there was a drawdown cycle during our study period, we observed different results.
 The first continued to have low forageable SAV cover for two consecutive years immediately following drawdown (N1).
-This was not unexpected however, in that this pond has elevated concentrations of several potentially toxic metals.
-The second had improved forageable SAV cover for two years following drawdown but declined in cover at three + years post drawdown (F2) and scored poorly once again using our

-MIBI (Hoven and Richards 2014).
-Our relatively small data set for pre and post drawdown necessitated pooling all the data, yet it is very likely that differing management objectives for using drawdowns resulted in different results and limited our ability to interpret the effectiveness of drawdowns on improving SAV growth at this point.
+The second had improved forageable SAV cover for two years following drawdown but declined in cover at three + years post drawdown (F2) and scored poorly using our MIBI (Hoven and Richards 2015).
+Our relatively small data set for pre and post drawdown necessitated pooling all the data, yet it is very likely that differing management objectives for using drawdowns on improving SAV growth at this point.
 Additional research is needed to determine the most beneficial drawdown frequency for a range of impounded wetland conditions.